Coaching Throughout the Year

-Whether it's their first year or their fourth, students often need your coaching on issues throughout the year.
+Whether it’s their first year or their fourth, students often need your coaching on issues throughout the year.
 This calendar will help you anticipate issues that may arise and refer your student to the appropriate resources.
+Also check out the current MIAD Academic Calendar for important dates.

 Students have lots of uncertainty (Will I like it here?
 Will I make friends?) mixed with excitement … college, finally!